imapautofiler/imapautofiler/doc/source/configuring.rst

 Header Rules
 ------------

-A ``header`` rule can match either a substring or regular expression against the contents of a specified message header.
+A ``header`` rule can match either a complete header value, a substring, or a regular expression against the contents of a specified message header.
 If a header does not exist, the content is treated as an empty string.
 The header text and pattern are both converted to lowercase before the comparison is performed.

 This example rule matches messages with the string "[pyatl]" in the subject line.